One of the most cost-effective marketing strategies involves using your current customers to spread the word about your brand.

 Fatty Sundays is an online store that sells gourmet chocolate covered pretzels.

 50. Primal Food: Barefoot Provisions’ referral program gives Friends 10% off and Advocates a $5 coupon

 Barefoot Provisions is the online store for paleo and primal foodstuffs, curated for the conscious foodie.

 51. VaporDNA’s referral program gives both friends and advocates $10 off if they spend over $35 storewide

 VaporDNA is the absolute premier online vape store offering an industry-leading selection of electronic cigarettes, e-liquids, and accessories.
 They are the only vape company to earn the circle of excellence award from BizRate in 2016, a distinction earned by retailers who go above and beyond the norm to provide exceptional service to their online customers.

 52. eJuices.com’s referral program gives Friends 15% their first purchase and payment in cash for Advocates

-eJuices.com is the world’s largest eLiquid retailer offering over 1400+ brands and 50,000 product.
-Its parent company, eCig Distributors, also offers wholesale, distribution, advertising and website solutions for the eLiquid industry.
+eJuices.com is the world’s largest eLiquid retailer offering over 1400+ brands and 50,000 products.
+Its parent company, eCig Distributors, also offers wholesale, distribution, advertising, and website solutions for the eLiquid industry.